GoogleCloudPlatform/professional-services/examples/dataflow-data-generator/README.md

 The cardinality of such key columns can be controlled with the `--n_keys` parameter.

 ##### Primary Key (optional)
-The data generator can support a single primary key column by passing a field name to `--primary_key_col`.
+The data generator can support a primary key columns by passing a comma separated list of field names to `--primary_key_cols`.
 Note this is done by a deduplication process at the end of the pipeline.
 This may be a bottleneck for large data volumes.
 Also, using this parameter might cause you to fall short of `--num_records` output records due to the deduplicaiton.
 To mitigate this you can set `--n_keys` to a number much larger than the number of records you are generating.